s. Provisions, contingent liabilities and contingent assets

 x) Provisions:

-Provision is recognised when the Company has a present obligation as a result of past event and it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can me made.
-Provisions (excluding retirement obligation and compensated expenses) are not discounted to its present value and are determined based on best estimate required to settle obligation at the balance sheet date.
-These are reviewed at
+Provision is recognised when the Company has a present obligation as a result of past event and it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate cannot be made.
+Provisions (excluding retirement obligation and compensated expenses) are not discounted to its present value and are determined based on best estimate of the amount required to settle obligation at the balance sheet date.
+These are reviewed at each balance sheet date and adjusted to reflect the current best estimates.

 xi) Fair value measurements: